Dean Caras & Associates

 Read the Chicago Bike Laws at the Chicago Department of Transportation website here.

 Simply fill out and submit the free consultation form and a member of our team will call you soon to talk about your case.
 If you or a loved one has been injured in a bicycle accident, don’t settle before you know your legal rights.
 You may be eligible for more compensation than you think.
 Take action today to get the advice you need.
 If you don’t act quickly your rights could be lost!
 The law limits how long you have to file a claim.

 For more information on safe bicycling in Chicago please visit the Illinois Department of Transportation website on bicycle safety at their website here.

-Bicycle/Car Accident – A jury verdict rendered on behalf of our client on February 23rd, 2012 in the court room the honorable judge Patrick Lustig wherein our client was struck while riding his bicycle in the bike lane on Milwaukee avenue and sustained a broken leg.
+Bicycle/Car Accident – A jury verdict rendered on behalf of our client in the court room the honorable judge Patrick Lustig wherein our client was struck while riding his bicycle in the bike lane on Milwaukee avenue and sustained a broken leg.
 The defendant who made a left turn and struck our client in the bike lane tried to argue that our client did not have a light on his bike in accordance with the applicable bike laws of the City of Chicago.
 The jury not being swayed by the defendants argument rendered a verdict on behalf of our client.
 More…